EngineerThePainter/tech-cookbook/Python/PythonWithCpp/Ctypes/README.md

 ## Licensing, Authors, and Acknowledgements <a name='licensing'></a>

-I was using mostly this [article](https://realpython.com/python-bindings-overview/) written by Jim Anderson.
+As everything in this repo it's released under MIT License.
+When working on this sub-project I was using information from this [article](https://realpython.com/python-bindings-overview/) written by Jim Anderson and documentation.